 Training implemented in the form of gamification makes ongoing online training a worthwhile investment.
 This type of training is stamped with milestones, meaning that employees are constantly challenged and motivated to reach their whole potential.
-Gamification breaks down any potential barriers to employees’ learning, allowing them to be open to learning new things and boosts their confidence in the workplace.
+Gamification breaks down any potential barriers to employees’ learning, allowing them to be open to learning new things and boosting their confidence in the workplace.

 8. Begin early compliance training

 Traditionally, compliance training is introduced to employees after their induction and onboarding.
-With gamification in online onboarding training, employees are able to progress through their compliance training in a way which is entertaining and engaging.
+With gamification in online onboarding training, employees are able to progress through their compliance training in a way that is entertaining and engaging.

 9. Highlight the supportive network and community in your organization